 How to beat wedding planning overwhelm

 Bottles of fizz and sparkling rings meet piles of paperwork and invoice spreadsheets.
-With your exciting engagement comes a rather large task – planning the day you will marry the love of your life!
+Along with your exciting engagement comes to a rather large task – planning the day you will marry the love of your life!
 It’s no secret that there’s a lot to do, but that doesn’t mean it needs to feel overwhelming.
 Having played a part in celebrations of all shapes and sizes working in London wedding photography, here are a few hints to help you keep everything under control and beat wedding planning overwhelm.

-1. Invest in a planner
+1. Invest in a wedding planner

 Whether your budget stretches to a living, breathing planning professional, you choose to use a planning app, or simply a beautifully bound paper version, some form of a planner will help keep everything in one place.

 Most paper planners provide guest list trackers and timelines, as well as plenty of room to collate ideas.
 These are brilliant tools to have in the early stages.
 Use them for direction in small doses so your wedding starts to materialise without you feeling overwhelmed.

 Planners also have invaluable sections for on the day, like a chapter for supplier contacts.
 Trust me, when your mum is trying to reach the florist or the venue coordinator wants to check what sound set-up is required, being able to hand over the details at the turn of the page will be a weight off your shoulders, so you can continue being pampered undisturbed.

 If you go down the hiring a professional route, there is a wide range of options from full planner to on the day coordinator who will support you with managing the tasks and on the day timeline (more to come on the options available soon!)

 2. Take a step back from the planning